Payment Times and Practices Inquiry (April 2017)

 Input was sought from state and territory governments and authorities, relevant stakeholder groups, and large and small businesses.

-In March 2017, a final report was provided to the former Minister for Small Business, the Hon Michael McCormack MP.
+In March 2017, the Payment Times and Practices Final Report (PDF 241KB) was provided to the former Minister for Small Business, the Hon Michael McCormack MP.

 The following working papers supported the report: